Optimal estimation in private distributed functional data analysis: Introduction

-In this paper, we start with functional mean estimation - an indisputable core task in FDA, and extend to varying coefficient model (VCM) estimation, in a distributed learning setup with multiple servers.
-The distributed data scenario along with the intrinsic challenges of discreetly observed functional data calls for a mixed notion of DP, see \Cref{figure_fdp} for a schematic illustration.
-Each server centrally collects multiple sparsely-observed functions, subject to central DP (\Cref{def_dp}).
-In view of the fact that each function consists of multiple observations due to the discretisation nature, user-level DP (\Cref{remark_user_level}) is imposed at the function level.
-Across servers only private information is allowed to be transmitted, naturally summoning local DP (\Cref{def_ldp}).
-Our goal is to understand the fundamental costs of this complex privacy notion in FDA, with the vehicle of minimax risks.
-We consequently quantify the trade-off between statistical accuracy and privacy budget in FDA, while also revealing new phase transition phenomena in problems involving sparsely-observed functional data.
+In terms of the privacy framework, the distributed data scenario, along with the intrinsic challenges of discretely observed FDA calls for a mixed notion of DP.
+Each server centrally collects multiple sparsely-observed functions, subject to central DP (CDP, \Cref{def_dp}).
+In view of the discretely observed nature of each function, user-level DP (\Cref{remark_user_level}) is imposed at the function level.
+Across servers only private information is transmitted, naturally summoning local DP (LDP, \Cref{def_ldp}).
+We formulate the above framework as Federated DP (FDP, \Cref{def_fdp}) and our goal is to understand the fundamental costs of this complex privacy notion in FDA via minimax risks, accompanied by open-source algorithms achieving optimal rates.
+New phase transition phenomena in problems involving sparsely-observed functional data are revealed as a consequence.
+For the sake of space, a comprehensive literature review is deferred to \Cref{section_appendix_literature} in the online supplementary material.